daniel8lopes/omnia3/docs/pages/omnia3/Tutorials/omnia3_primaveraconnectortutorial.md

 This tutorial also requires an access to [Primavera ERP](https://pt.primaverabss.com), on version 9.

+## 3. Create a new connector

+1. Start by accessing the management area, by clicking the option "Go to Tenants management".

+2. Through the left side menu, create a new connector by accessing the option ***Connectors / Create new***.
+Set its Code and Name as "TutorialConnector"

+3. Select the connector, and a modal with connector data should be shown.

+4. Now we are going to grant the connector access privileges for the tenant.
+Access the option ***Security / Roles***, and select Administration role for the tenant (the tenant code with prefix "Administration")

+5. Click on button ***Add new*** to grant the connector user access to tenant.
+User can be retrieved on step 3, property "Client Email"

 ## 3. CRUD operations

-1. Start by selecting the tenant where you are going to model, and you will be redirected to the modeling area.
+1. Access Omnia homepage, select the tenant where you are going to model and you will be redirected to the modeling area.

     ![Homepage_Dashboard](http://funkyimg.com/i/2DVGv.png)